-- A. Employees will continue to be covered by University group insurance plans for the Supporting Staff employees, as modified below, provided that such coverage is contingent upon compliance with all existing requirements and conditions including, but not limited to, those which apply to employee eligibility and contributions.
-The University shall give written notice of but shall not be required to bargain with respect to changes in said plans required by law or changes that do not reduce benefits and are applicable to all University employees covered by the plans. - B. Qualified same-sex domestic partners will be recognized as eligible dependents for coverage under the University's existing medical plans, effective January 1, 1995.
-See Appendix B. - C. Employees who are involuntarily reduced from full-time to part-time will continue to be treated as full-time for purposes of health coverage for a period of six months providing they remain on the payroll. - D. (1) Effective January 1, 1986, the then current SSA dental plan will be substituted for the existing dental plan applicable to bargaining unit employees. - (2) Effective January 1, 2005, employees and their families may participate in the Columbia Dental Plan and the Dental Plan as now or hereafter offered to other University employees.
-Employees will pay the full cost of these plans. - (3) Effective January 1, 2006, the University agrees to continue coverage, at its expense, for all individual employees and their immediate families under the G.H.I.
-Preferred Dental Plan, or equivalent coverage, as of the signing of this Contract.
+A. Employees will continue to be covered by University group insurance plans for the Supporting Staff employees, as modified below, provided that such coverage is contingent upon compliance with all existing requirements and conditions including, but not limited to, those which apply to employee eligibility and contributions.
+The University shall give written notice of but shall not be required to bargain with respect to changes in said plans required by law or changes that do not reduce benefits and are applicable to all University employees covered by the plans.

+B. Qualified same-sex domestic partners will be recognized as eligible dependents for coverage under the University's existing medical plans, effective January 1, 1995.
+See Appendix B.

+C. Employees who are involuntarily reduced from full-time to part-time will continue to be treated as full-time for purposes of health coverage for a period of six months providing they remain on the payroll.

+D. (1) Effective January 1, 2005, employees and their families may participate in the Columbia Dental Plan and the Dental Plus Plan as now or hereafter offered to other University employees.
+Employees will pay the full cost of these plans.

+(2) The University will provide EmblemHealth Preferred Dental Benefits Plan A, at its own expense, to all full-time employees and their covered dependents.
+Part-time employees may enroll in the dental plan provided that they pay fifty percent (50%) of the monthly premium.